In the Age of AI, is Inbox Zero the Right Focus?

 2. Email apps can tell you when to unsubscribe

 Leveraging machine learning to help you manage your inbox is just scratching the surface.
 We can create algorithms that understand what an email is about and who it is from, securely and privately.
 Couple that with interaction data based on what a user does with emails most often (i.e. delete a newsletter without ever opening it, open and respond immediately, forward to someone else), and an app can recommend actions you can take to manage your inbox, including unsubscribe and auto-archive.

 3. Natural language processing can speed up reading and responding

 Imagine if an email app was able to recommend email responses, signal importance and sentiment, provide email TL;DRs, and more.
 This is possible!
 Natural language processing (NLP) enables apps to securely and privately scan the content of your emails to determine the sentiment (positive, negative, etc.) and intent of an email.
 This will enable you to read emails and take action much faster, which means more time to focus on the actual work you need to do.

 We think an AI-powered, automatically-prioritized inbox is a far better way to stay on top of communications than the endless pursuit of inbox zero.
-We are tackling this by building the most intelligent, connected, and focused email experience.
+We are tackling this at Astro by building the most intelligent, connected, and focused email experience.
 We’re currently in Private Beta, please join our waitlist.
 We’re launching publicly in Spring 2017.